tjhadwin/csci-246-spring2021/README.md

 contradiction.

-From the Instructor: This course is NOT a programming class, and is not structured like the 132 and 232 courses the precede it.
-In this course, we will do many proofs (especially using induction), and will be writing pseudo-code, not code.
+From the Instructor: This course is NOT a programming class, and is not structured like other 100- and 200-level courses.
+In this course, we will do many proofs and even have some writing exercises.

 ## Course Outcomes and Objectives
 By the end of this course, a student will: